Motorcycle insurance for Australian riders

 “It’s important to let your insurer know about any modifications and non-standard accessories to ensure you’re covered.”

-Generally, accessories that have been added to your bike, such as saddlebags and sissy bars, are covered by your comprehensive motorcycle insurance.8 However, they’d need to be listed on your policy, so contact your insurer.
+Generally, accessories that have been added to your bike, such as saddlebags and sissy bars, are covered by your comprehensive motorcycle insurance.7 However, they’d need to be listed on your policy, so contact your insurer.

 The importance of insurance

-Motorcycle insurance is a valuable way of protecting your bike, yourself and others, should the unexpected happen.
-By taking the time to ensure you have the most suitable coverage in place before you hit the road, you can sit back and enjoy the ride.
+Motorcycle insurance is a valuable way of protecting your bike should the unexpected happen.
+By taking the time to ensure you have the most suitable coverage in place, you can hit the road with confidence.

-Learn more about QBE Motorcycle Insurance
+QBE Motorcycle Insurance Get a quote

 1 Motorcycle Insurance | Motorbike Insurance | QBE AU